Alf-caput/git-handbook-ufv/notes.md

     By default the editor that Git uses for commit messages, merge commits and so on is VI (Visual Improved).
     This editor although is light weight and efficient can be daunting at first.
-    For that reason we suggest using a more friendly editor such as VSCode.
+    For that reason we suggest using a more friendly editor such as VSCode (VSCode installation required).

     ![](images/set-default-editor.png?raw=true)